Here are some commonly asked questions which we hope will make understanding your Member statement easier.

 All members will consider different issues when deciding which investment option suits them best.

 Our Risk profiler calculator may help you better understand risk and some factors you can consider when choosing an investment option.
-It’s only a guide and we recommend you talk to a financial expert before making any decisions.
-Call our financial experts on 1800 005 166 or email us at email@example.com
+It’s only a guide and we recommend you talk to a us before making any decisions.
+For more information call us on 1800 005 166 or email us at firstname.lastname@example.org.

 The amount of investment earnings applied to your account is determined by the option or options you’re invested in and factors such as when contributions were made (if applicable), the length of time that money was invested in that particular investment option, government taxes, applicable fees and costs and if you left the fund.
 Past performance doesn’t guarantee that future performance will be the same or similar.